DGP-Studio/Snap.Hutao.Docs/docs/en/advanced/FAQ.md

 Loopback network are disabled for all Windows Appx container application (including Snap Hutao), so some modern network proxy software will cause container applications to lose Internet access, and lead to application errors.

-If you need network proxy to use Snap Hutao, you have two ways to fix it:
+If you need network proxy to use Snap Hutao, you can try the following solutions:

+- Config in Snap Hutao
+  - Open `Feedback Center` and click `Config Loopback Exemption` and follow the instructions
+- Config in network proxy software
-1. Enable `TUN Mode` in your network proxy software
+  1. Enable `TUN Mode` in your network proxy software if it supports
-2. Unlock Loopback restrictions in Feedback Center
+  2. Contact your network proxy software provider for help, ask solution of Windows Appx container application proxy configuration